velame/Curso_DataScience/3.DBGenerator/README.md

 * Change the year variable on "db_generator.py" (e.g.: year = "2017");
 * Run "db_generator.py";

-Following this steps a .csv file of the year selected will be created for each airport on raw data.
+Following this steps a .csv file of the year selected will be created on ./output directory for each airport on raw data.

 #### How to make additions in the data extration process?